- What is Corona Virus?

 We utilise InspectRealEstate, a state-of-the-art online enquiry and booking system which manages all enquiries and maintains communication to ensure we do not lose any potential tenants.

-To compensate for the delay in being able to view the property, we encourage interested tenants to apply so that they can be ‘short-listed’ if everything checks out fine.
 Our in-house online application form ezyAPP makes applying for a property quick and effortless – no need to print, and no need for face-to-face meetings or exchange of paperwork.
-If the prospect is happy to take the property sight unseen, we can accommodate an early approval.
+If the prospect is happy to take the property without viewing it at all, we can accommodate an early approval.

 At the property viewing, we strictly adhere to social distancing and hygiene protocols.
 Firstly the staff member opens up the property to allow a free flow of air.
 Then high-touch surfaces like door handles and benches are wiped over with anti-bacterial solution.